Gloucester History Festival Digital Programme

 1. Can I share the link you’ve sent me with my friends?

-No – Only people who have purchased a livestream ticket can watch the event.
+No – only people who have purchased a livestream ticket can watch the event.
 If you share your link with someone else then you won’t be able to view it yourself at the same time as it can only be viewed by one user.

 1. Some members of my family will be watching with me, do they need to pay?